rdswyc/DataStructures/BinaryTree/README.md

 #### Returns

+`bool`
-`bool` true if an item is found, false otherwise.
+True if an item is found, false otherwise.

 ### Find